vonmillhausen/sf2000/README.md

 ### Default ROMs
 The default full firmware for the SF2000 comes with over 6000 ROMs across the seven supported systems.
 The manual suggests these are for "demonstration purposes" only, and should be deleted by the owner (with any failure to do so not being their responsibility) - despite the fact that the SF2000's menus are hard-coded for this specific list of ROMs.
 The ROM files themselves are a custom bundle format; the first `59,904 bytes` are an RGB565 image shown as a thumbnail beside the game when selected in a game-list, and the remainder of the file is a slightly mangled/obfuscated ZIP file containing the game's single ROM file.
 The only exception to this format are the arcade ROMs, which consist of a plain-old Final Burn Alpha ROM zip file, coupled with a `.zfb` file containing the thumbnail image and a pointer to the ROM zip file name.

-I was curious to see how the included ROMs matched up against the current "[No-Intro](https://no-intro.org/)" catalogue for each of the non-arcade systems, so I wrote a small script to extract the ROMs from the SF2000's bundles (`05.22` firmware), and compare the hashes against the current (June 9th, 2023) set of No-Intro DAT files.
+I was curious to see how the included ROMs matched up against the current "[No-Intro](https://no-intro.org/)" catalogue for each of the non-arcade systems, so I wrote a small script to extract the ROMs from the SF2000's bundles (taken from the 1.5 full firmware image), and compare the hashes against the current (June 9th, 2023) set of No-Intro DAT files.
 You can [find a big HTML file with all of the results here](/defaultRoms/defaultRomsNoIntroCheck.htm), and [a raw CSV file of the same data here](/defaultRoms/defaultRomsNoIntroCheck.csv).
 You can click most of the column headers in the HTML version to sort the table by that column.
 The NES ROMs had their first 16-bytes stripped to remove their "iNES" header (thanks for the tip, `bnister`!), and were compared against the "header-less" No-Intro NES dat file.

 ---

 ## Firmware/BIOS (bisrv.asd)
-The firmware for the SF2000 is actually located on the microSD card, in a file called `bisrv.asd` located in the BIOS folder.
+The firmware for the SF2000 is actually located on the microSD card, in a file called `bisrv.asd` located in the `bios` folder.
 This file is a monolithic binary blob, which contains the device's OS, the emulators, their settings... basically everything.
-Data Frog have issued some firmware updates for the device since launch; the updates have added new features (e.g., additional language support, favourites, history, etc.), but have also introduced bugs (e.g., some SNES games run very slowly until they are quit and launched again, etc.).
+Data Frog have issued some firmware updates for the device since launch; the updates have added new features (e.g., additional language support, favourites, history, etc.), but have also occasionally introduced bugs (e.g., some SNES games run very slowly until they are quit and launched again, etc.).
 Data Frog have published a YouTube video showing how to update the firmware on the device, which [you can find here](https://www.youtube.com/watch?v=j8dT2fdGfck); the video's description contains a link to where you can download the latest firmware.
 Note that Data Frog's official firmware update/reinstallation process involves fully erasing the device's microSD card and replacing its contents with a fresh set of files - this will also erase any user-created files including saves states or user-installed ROMs.
 You can learn more about save state files and how to back them up in [the Save States section](#save-states).

-**WARNING: The latest October 7th/1.7 firmware version has a critical issue with SNES save states; SNES save states are not created correctly, and will hang the device if you attempt to load one created using this firmware version.
-As such, it is highly recommended that you avoid the October 7th/1.7 firmware version.**

 Note that Data Frog's official server for downloading firmware is _very_ slow, with typical transfers taking many hours to complete as their firmware images are full images including ROM files.
 If you don't care about the stock ROM files, an alternative method for downloading the latest firmware _without_ the ROM files is to use [Tadpole](https://github.com/EricGoldsteinNz/tadpole).
 Refer to Tadpole's documentation for more information.